 "Daily Maximum" means the maximum discharge of pollutants or flow (expressed in terms of concentration, mass loading, pounds, gallons or other unit of measurement) that shall not be exceeded on any single calendar day.
 Where daily maximum limitations are expressed in terms of a concentration, the daily discharge is the arithmetic average measurement of the pollutant concentration derived from all measurements taken that calendar day (except pH and dissolved oxygen).
 Where daily maximum limitations are expressed in units of mass, the daily discharge is the total mass discharged during the calendar day.
 If a composite sample is required for a parameter, the determination whether the daily maximum limitation for that parameter has been exceeded on a single calendar day shall be based on the composite sample collected for that parameter on that calendar day.
-If grab samples are required for a parameter, the determination whether the daily maximum limitation for that parameter has been exceeded on a calendar day shall be based on the average of all grab samples collected for that parameter on that calendar day (except pH and dissolved oxygen).
+If grab samples are required for a parameter, the determination whether the daily maximum limitation for that parameter on that calendar day is samples are required for a parameter on that calendar day is based on the average of all grab samples collected for that parameter on that calendar day (except pH and dissolved oxygen).
 If only one grab sample is collected for a parameter on a given calendar day, the determination whether the daily maximum limitation for that parameter has been exceeded for that calendar day shall be based on the results of that single grab sample.